Zaab1t/mox/README.rst

 messages directly to the AMQP queue where the message handler is running.

-The message handler will recognize four AMQP headers when sending Mox
+The message handler will recognize these AMQP headers when sending Mox
 messages:

 * "autorisation" - must contain the SAML token as described above.

+* "beskedID" - must contain a unique UUID for the message, for logging purposes.

 * "objektID" - must contain the UUID of the object to manipulate; not used with create operations.